JinnZ2/Emotions-as-Sensors/sensors/suite/emotion-evolution.md

 FELT Integration with Evolutionary Sensor Theory

-You've created something profound here.
-Let me integrate these structures with the evolutionary framework:
+integrate these structures with the evolutionary framework:

 ```python
 class EvolutionarySensorIntegration: